-Note: Punctuation in the Team Folder name is not allowed, except for dashes and underscores.
+Team Folder names cannot have any punctuation except for dashes and underscores.

 - A new Team Folder appearing in an existing user’s Dropbox account.

-- A new Dropbox account in an existing MCommunity group to be added to an existing Team Folder.
+- A new Dropbox account in an existing MCommunity group is added to an existing Team Folder.

-- A new MCommunity group member with a Dropbox account to be added to an existing Team Folder.
+- A new MCommunity group member with a Dropbox account is added to an existing Team Folder.

 - A new MCommunity group to sync with the request form.

-Note: This process should happen instantly, but you may need to reopen the form in an incognito window to see it to see the group listed.
+Note: This process should happen instantly, but you may need to reopen the form in an incognito window to see the group listed.
 If you continue to have issues after 24 hours, contact the ITS Service Center.

-Dropbox Team Folders are managed by an MCommunity group at the root level.
+An MCommunity group manages Dropbox Team Folders at the parent level.
 Sharing files and subfolders within the Team Folder can be managed by using MCommunity groups or individual invitations.

-Important: External users and subgroups within an MCommunity group do not sync with U-M Dropbox.
-You will need to invite them individually at the file and subfolder level.
-See External users below for more information on sharing with users outside of U-M.
+- External users and subgroups within an MCommunity group do not sync with U-M Dropbox.
+You will need to invite them individually at the file and subfolder levels.
+Refer to External users below for more information on sharing with users outside of U-M.

-Subfolders in a Dropbox Team Folder can be shared with users outside the Team Folder and external users (non-UM).
+You can share subfolders in a Dropbox Team Folder with users outside the Team Folder and external (non-UM) users.

 There are two options available when sharing subfolders in a Team Folder:

-All Team Folder members (i.e., the members of the MCommunity group used at the root level) will have access to the subfolder.
+All Team Folder members (i.e., the members of the MCommunity group used at the parent level) will have access to the subfolder.